How cells and tissues grow

 When cells divide and grow they do this very precisely so that the new cells are exactly the same as the old ones.

 Each cell makes copies of all its genes.
-Then each cell splits into two with one set of genes in each new cell.
+Then each cell splits into 2 with one set of genes in each new cell.
 During the process, there are lots of checks to make sure that everything has copied correctly.
 But sometimes mistakes happen, which can lead to cancer.